 When looking at whether or not Nepotism is illegal or not, we need to look at what could make nepotism illegal (if anything at all can).
 What is surprising, is that nepotism may be more common than we think- but being replaced by another person’s family member begs the question: is nepotism illegal?

 One of our employment lawyers’ all-time favorite shows is The Office.
 Our attorneys are always quoting lines and talking about various episodes.
 I am probably not alone in saying that there are certain characters on The Office that make us think of our co-workers.
-Maybe your office is like the Spitz law firm and you have the occasional chili cook off.
+Maybe your office is like Spitz, The Employee’s Law Firm and you have the occasional chili cook off.
 Maybe there’s a co-worker in your office that is funny like Jim, or caring like Pam, or quirky like Angela.
 I always laugh internally when I think of the Kevin’s Famous Chili Scene, but hands down, one of my favorite episodes of The Office is the Nepotism Episode.
 It’s so great, in a funny and cringe-worthy way.
 In that episode, Michael hires his nephew, Luke, as the new office assistant.
 Although everything goes smoothly at first, it soon becomes clear that all Luke does is goof off, and never actually works.
 Dunder Mifflin employees get annoyed by Luke’s insubordination, and confront Michael about disciplining Luke.
 It comes out that Michael is related to Luke and refuses to hold him to the same standard as all of the other employees.
 Does that sound familiar to your workplace, and is nepotism illegal?.
 Even though the office has some “larger than life” scenes, the basic premise of the episode, “nepotism,” is pretty spot on.
 Most bosses don’t discipline their employees by public spanking them, but then again, we’re employment law attorneys, we’ve seen almost everything.
 And one question we always get: Is Nepotism illegal?